waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 5) Training

 To train, simply run the command below on the host machine.
 Please make sure to set all the path correct.
+The docker assumes that the host machine assure at least 16GB of shared memory.

+The folder that contains training data needs to be mounted to `/storage`, and if the users use waggle cloud image, then `--image_type` must be `waggle_cloud`.

+For example to use waggle cloud images:

 ```
 # skip --runtime nvidia if the host is not CUDA accelerated